 A vehicle is discarded when the owner no longer wishes to use it, most often after it has become unusable.
 Vehicle discarding is carried out through the SAAQ.

-When a vehicle can no longer be used, e.g. it has been declared a total loss or after a major breakdown that is too expensive to repair, it is best to discard the vehicle and cancel the registration.
+When a vehicle can no longer be used, as is the case for certain accident- or flood-damaged vehicles, or after a major breakdown that is too expensive to repair, it is best to discard the vehicle and cancel the registration.

 Discarding a vehicle therefore means getting rid of it.